All Episodes

 So that part of it is effective to get the most serious criminals out.

-The second part of it is a deterrent aspect because some of these sanctuary cities like Chicago probably are not going to change their policies because Governor Prisker wants to be the Democratic nominee for president, but many others will.
+The second part of it is a deterrent aspect because some of these sanctuary cities like Chicago probably are not going to change their policies because Governor Pritzker wants to be the Democratic nominee for president, but many others will.

-So this is gonna be incredibly effective.
+So this is going to be incredibly effective.

-The citizens of Chicago will be thankful most of them will be safer because of this.
+Most of them will be safer because of this.

 dave rubin

-First off, every word he said there was absolutely true.
+Yeah, so first off, every word he said there was absolutely true.

-The federal government's in charge of the border, and the fact that some cities were like, okay, you can just come here, just come here and you're gonna use our services and whatever, like that in and of itself was wrong, right?
+And the fact that some cities were like, okay, you can just come here, just come here and you're going to use our services and whatever, like that in and of itself was wrong, right?

 And never put to a referendum of the people.